dwiddo/average-minimum-distance/README.md

 *Note: CifReader accepts optional arguments, e.g. for removing hydrogen and handling disorder.
 See the documentation for details.*

 If csd-python-api is installed, CifReader can accept file formats other than cif, and crystals can be read directly from your local CSD database with ```amd.CSDReader```.

+### Which k to choose?

+The second argument `k` of these functions controls the length of the AMD vector or number of columns of the PDD.
+It is a free parameter in the process

 ### Comparing AMDs or PDDs